zitadel/zitadel/site/docs/administrate/04-clients.en.md

 ### What are clients

 Clients are applications who share the same security context and interface with an "authorization server".
-For example you could have a software project existing out of a web app and a mobile app, both of these application might consume the same roles because the end user might use both of them.
+For example you could have a software project existing out of a web app and a mobile app, both of these applications might consume the same roles because the end user might use both of them.

 ### Manage clients